If there is any inconsistency between the Privacy Laws and this Policy, the Privacy Laws will prevail to the extent of the inconsistency.

 2. Disclosure for analytics

-We may use Google Analytics and other third party analytics software to track your usage of the Site.
+We may use Google Analytics and other third party analytics software to track your usage of our Services.
 Google Analytics is a web analysis service provided by Google.
-Google utilises the data collected to track and examine the use of the Site, to prepare reports on its activities and share them with other Google services.
+Google utilises the data collected to track and examine the use of our Services, to prepare reports on its activities and share them with other Google services.

 3. Consent to overseas disclosure